aiskunks/aiskunks/AISkunks/What_We_Have_Done/README.md

 Experiential AI is learning AI by doing AI.
 Experiential learning is the process of learning by doing.
 By engaging in hands-on experiences and reflection, people learn how to apply knowledge to real-world situations.

 Mentorship is critical for experiential learning.
-The primary purpose of Skunks.ai is to connect more experienced AI nerds with those less experienced and have them work on open-source code, tutorials, or writing articles.
+The primary purpose of AI Skunkworks is to connect more experienced AI nerds with those less experienced and have them work on open-source code, tutorials, or writing articles.

 Social Media: